lukeFalsina/Grab-n-Run/docs/complementary.rst

 .. image:: images/ExportJarFinish.png

-You have now successfully exported your project into a *jar* container.
+Independently from which of the two methods you implied, you should have now successfully exported your project into a *jar* container!

 2. Translate Java Byte Code (.class) into Dalvik Byte Code (classes.dex).
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~